 i.
-Minimum Land Area requirement for setting up of new SEZs has been reduced to 50% for Multi-product and Sector-specific SEZs.
+Minimum Land Area requirement for setting up of new SEZs has been reduced to 50 hectares.

-1 Refer-http://pib.nic.in/newsite/PrintRelease.aspx?relid=154912
+Refer-http://pib.nic.in/newsite/PrintRelease.aspx?relid=154912

 - ii.
-Sectoral broad-banding has been introduced to encompass similar/ related areas under the same Sector. - iii.
-A new sector "agro-based food processing" sector has been introduced to encourage agro-based industries in SEZs. - iv.
-Dual use of facilities like Social & Commercial infrastructure by SEZs and non-SEZs entities has been allowed in order to make SEZ operations more viable. - v.
-Online processing of various activities relating to SEZ Developers and Units has been introduced for improving ease of doing business. - vi Initiatives of setting up International Financial Services Centre (IFSC) in India were undertaken as an further extension to SEZs and to attract foreign investment by way of establishing international trade hub in India.
+The classification of Multi product and Sector specific SEZ has been removed.
+All existing and new SEZs would become Multi product SEZs thereby enabling coexistence of an SEZ unit from any sector along with any other SEZ unit. - iii.
+Sectoral broad-banding has been introduced to encompass similar/ related areas under the same Sector. - iv.
+A new sector "agro-based food processing" sector has been introduced to encourage agro-based industries in SEZs. - v.
+Dual use of facilities like Social & Commercial infrastructure by SEZs and non-SEZs entities has been allowed in order to make SEZ operations more viable. - vi.
+Online processing of various activities relating to SEZ Developers and Units has been introduced for improving ease of doing business. - vii Initiatives of setting up International Financial Services Centre (IFSC) in India were undertaken as a further extension to SEZs and to attract foreign investment by way of establishing international trade hub in India.